aaronbloomfield/ccc/hws/dex/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

+- Sun, 4/10: Clarified an ambiguity in the "four or more different DEXs" statement in the "Make some exchanges" section
 - Fri, 4/8: The last two `require()` statements of [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)) (the two above the 'end fail' one) were refactored and better commented -- the functionality is the exact same as before this edit, but the new refactoring should make it easier to understand what is going on